japikas/ctrlx-chirpstack/README.md

 # ctrlx-chirpstack

-This is unprofessional hobby project.
+This is non-commercial hobby project.

 ## LoRaWAN Network Server for ctrlX